-If necessary, DCA will use these tiebreakers in the order presented:
+If necessary, DCA will use these tiebreakers in the order presented.

-- an Application would be the Project Team's first award while the other tying Application(s) would be the Project Team's second or third - Application receives points under (Scoring) Enriched Property Services, subsection "A. Owner-provided Services" - earlier year of the most recent 9% Credits award for the Local Government boundary - for ties between Preservation Applications: - soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - the rent advantage value used in (Scoring) Preservation Scoring Criteria, subsection B. Rent Advantage, if all tying Applications claimed points under the section - applications that use the least amount of 9% Credits per low-income unit
+- An application would be the Project Team's first award while the other tying application(s) would be the Project Team's second or third. - Application receives points under (Scoring Criteria) Enriched Property Services, subsection "A. Owner-provided Services". - Earlier year of the most recent 9% Credits award for the Local Government boundary. - For ties between Preservation applications: - Soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - Rent advantage, see (Scoring Criteria) Rent Advantage - Applications that use the least amount of 9% Credits per low-income unit.